Jim Schwab’s Professional Background

 - Induction into the College of Fellows, American Institute of Certified Planners, 2016 (FAICP)

-- As of January 1, 2018, Chair-Elect of APA Hazard Mitigation and Disaster Recovery Planning Division (will become chair in 2020)
+- Chair of APA Hazard Mitigation and Disaster Recovery Planning Division (2020-2021)

-- Adjunct Assistant Professor, School of Urban and Regional Planning, University of Iowa (since 2008)
+- Adjunct Assistant Professor, School of Planning and Public Affairs, University of Iowa (since 2008)

 - Adjunct Instructor, College of Urban Planning and Public Affairs, University of Illinois-Chicago (2007-2009)